 The longevity of the Eletta is as you would expect for a machine at this price point.
 With proper cleaning procedures, there’s nothing that should break on the DeLonghi for around a decade with normal home use.

-Good rich crema and a full-bodied, freshly brewed coffee is your reward when using the standard settings.
 If you’re looking to swap your morning coffee from a commercial chain to the Eletta, you will be very pleased with the increased quality of this machine.
 It easily outstrips the offerings from popular coffee shop brands like Starbucks.

-Left to its own devices, the LatteCrema system on the Eletta produces fantastic textured milk for the most popular coffee drinks – flat white, cappuccino, or latte.
+The LatteCrema system on the Eletta produces fantastic textured milk for the most popular coffee drinks – flat white, cappuccino, or latte.
 If you prefer more or less foam then you can adjust the dial on top to give you the desired level of foaminess you enjoy.

 The cup warmer on top of the machine works really well, which seems a weird thing to applaud.
 But it is incredible how many new coffee machines have cup warmers that don’t really achieve anything, even when you’re shelling out thousands of dollars.